larusion/Getting_and_Cleaning_Data/codebook.md

 V1: 1..6 These labels correspond to each different activity

 V2: For the purpose of clarity this column name later replaced with
-    "Activity Name".
-It indicates each of activities the subjects performed.
+    "Activity_Name".
+It indicates each of the activities the subjects performed.

     WALKING
     WALKING_UPSTAIRS